 I think it’s clear to see that call-to-actions should, in theory, result in more click-throughs, sales and sign-ups.
 But does this work in practice?
 Well, yes!

 Research by Wishpond found that by including an optimised call-to-action button, you can increase your conversion rate by over 470%.
-QuickSprout also discovered that adding a call-to-action button at the end of video content increased clicks by 380%.
+And Sixth City Marketing found that “including CTAs as Anchor Text in your blogs increase conversion by 121%”.

 Even the placement of your call-to-action and the colour of the button you use can make a big difference to your click-through and conversion rates.
 Do a little experimentation and find out what works best for you.